-The best studio monitors for hip hop allow you to listen and mix music in a way that’s faithful to the original recordings.
-These monitors give you a true-blue experience.
-They’re great at improving your mixes, edits, and beats.
+The best studio monitors for hip hop let’s you listen and mix music in a way that’s faithful to the original recordings.
+These monitors give you a true-blue experience (especially if you’re a bass addict), and they’re great at improving your mixes, edits, and hip hop beats.

-Before we get into the reviews, these are the best studio monitors for hip hop in 2020:
+Before we get into the reviews, these are our top picks for the best studio monitors for hip hop:

 Best Speakers for Hip Hop Production

 1. JBL Professional 306P MKII

 First up is the JBL 306P MKII monitors, which is, in our opinion, one of the best 6-inch studio monitors for hip hop currently on the market.
 This model generates 112 Watts of power.
 It does this with the help of dual-integrated custom class-D amplifiers.
 Despite the immense power of these monitors, it sports a sleek and modern design that can liven up the look of any professional studio.

 Also, a patented image-control waveguide broadens the sound.
 This also let’s you experience greater depth and intensity when recording hip-hop and rap music.
 You can also bet that these monitors will last for a considerable period.
 This is thanks to the 100-hour full-power test conducted by JBL to check for any errors or issues.

 - Sleek and sophisticated design